Home / Blog / 10 Questions to Ask Before Hiring an Interior Designer in India

 2. What kind of projects do you actually specialise in?

-Not every interior designer in Pune is right for every home.
+Not every interior designer is right for every home.
 Some firms specialise in luxury villas.
 Others are execution-heavy turnkey players.
 Some are best suited for compact apartments and mid-range budgets.

 For example, if your budget is ₹10–25L and you want value-driven, functional design, hiring a premium design-led firm can backfire.
 You might pay for ideas that are impractical or expensive to execute.
 Design decisions that work at a ₹50L budget often fail badly at ₹15–20L.